THERAPY FOR HIGH ACHIEVERS

 You know how to perform and get things done but you’re not sure how to rest.

-You set high standards for yourself and are generally seen as a powerhouse of a person.
-People rely on you and you’ve done a lot to create and maintain a life that looks how it “should.”
+You’ve worked hard to get where you are.
+You set high standards for yourself and have done a lot to create and maintain a life that looks how it “should.”

 Your anxiety isn’t always glaringly obvious and is easy for others to miss.
 It shows up as over functioning, staying in control, and pushing yourself past your limits.
 And then feeling guilty or critical of yourself when you try to slow down.